LDAP Signing Requirements for Active Directory

 Error Checking During AD Upgrade

-To help mitigate this problem, U-Move starting with version 2.7.3136 will check the LDAP settings and will warn you if they will prevent a successful upgrade of Active Directory to a new server (swing migration).
-For example, if you attempt to migrate Active Directory from Windows Server 2008 to Windows Server 2019 and you do not override the default settings, U-Move will warn you that the LDAP signing settings are in conflict.
+To help mitigate problems with LDAP signing, U-Move starting with version 2.7.3136 will check the LDAP settings and will warn you if they will prevent a successful upgrade of Active Directory to a new server (swing migration).
+For example, if you attempt to migrate Active Directory from Windows Server 2008 R2 to Windows Server 2022 and you do not override the default settings, U-Move will warn you that the LDAP signing settings are in conflict.
 The warning will appear in red letters in the Verify Report.

 SASL and TLS/SSL are not the same